davatorium/rofi/doc/rofi.1.markdown

 `-e` *message*

-Popup a message dialog (used internally for showing errors) with *message*.
+Pops up a message dialog (used internally for showing errors) with *message*.
 Message can be multi-line.

 ### Other